Egmont Cycling Race

 Egmont Cycling Race is a single-day road bicycle race held annually in August in Zottegem, Belgium.
 Since 2005, the race is organized as a 1.1 event on the UCI Europe Tour.

 The race started out as 'Dokter Tistaertprijs' in 1934.
 Between 1971 and 1998 it was called 'Herinneringsprijs Dokter Tistaert – Prijs Groot-Zottegem'.
 In 1999 it changed to 'G.P.
 Zottegem – Tistaertprijs'.
 In 2002 'Tistaertprijs' disappeared in the name.
-It was called GP Stad Zottegem until 2020. since 2020 the organization continued under the name 'Egmont Cycling Race'.
+It was called GP Stad Zottegem until 2020.
+Since 2020 the organization continued under the name 'Egmont Cycling Race'.

+A women's edition of the race has been held since 2023, and is rated as a category 1.2 UCI event.